kdexd/virtex/README.md

 3. [How to train your VirTex model?][4]
 4. [How to evaluate on downstream tasks?][5]

-These can also be accessed from [kdexd.github.io/virtex](https://kdexd.github.io/virtex).
+Full documentation is available at [kdexd.github.io/virtex](https://kdexd.github.io/virtex).

 Citation